 “Chagu Chagu Umakko” is the festival of Takizawa City, Iwate Prefecture and Morioka City.
 It is also elected as “100 selections of soundscape in Japan” by the Ministry of the Environment.
 The highlight is the horses walking around in a gorgeous colorful costume.
 The line of 100 horses becomes a length of not less than 500 meters.

-The costume to be put on the horses are called “konida Shozoku” (costumes of animals carrying supplies).
+The costume to be put on the horses are called “konida Shozoku”.
 The costumes include “Neck Armor” “Nose Armor” “Eear Coverings” “Streamer” are very gorgeous.
 The owner’s feelings to the horse are conveyed.

 On the outskirts of the Onikoshisozen-jinja Shrine of the starting point, peaceful pastoral land spreads out against the background of Mt.
 Iwate-san.